saksham-uw/expenseo/README.md

-# Expenseo – Mini Expense Tracker
+# 📒 Expenseo – Lightweight Expense Tracker

 Expenseo is a simple full-stack expense tracking application built with: